I'm being cared for by: High Desert Angels For Animals

 Size: Large 61-100 lbs (28-45 kg)

-already neutered, up to date with shots, good with dogs, and not good with cats.
+already spayed, housetrained, up to date with shots, not good with dogs, and good with cats.

-I am already neutered, up to date with shots, good with dogs, and not good with cats.
+I am already spayed, housetrained, up to date with shots, not good with dogs, and good with cats.

 High Desert Angels for Animals rescues abandoned and unwanted dogs in the Antelope Valley, intercepting before they are turned into the animal shelter.
 We strive for the 3 R's: rescue, rehabilitate and re-home.